White Chocolate, Lemon and Orange Blossom Hotcakes

 My yoghurt is very thick — do I need to thin it out?

-Yes — the recipe notes that if you are using thick Greek-style yoghurt, add a tablespoon or two of milk when whisking it with the egg to reach a smooth, pourable consistency before adding the other wet ingredients.
+Yes — if you’re using thick Greek-style yoghurt, add a tablespoon or two of milk when whisking it with the egg to reach a smooth, pourable consistency before adding the other wet ingredients.

 Can I store leftover hotcakes?